Eternity Law International News Crypto License in Slovenia

 Transition to MiCA

 Under MiCA Slovenia crypto licence regulation, the Slovenian government now operates within EU CASPs context.
 ATVP and the Bank of Slovenia supervise licensing depending on which type of activity is being performed.
 CASP authorizations displace all previous local registration systems.
-After December 30, 2024, in fact, only CASP-licensed entities will be allowed to offer crypto-services throughout the entire EU.
+Following the entry into force of MiCA, entities providing crypto-asset services must obtain CASP authorization, subject to transitional arrangements available until July 2026.
 Regulatory passage allows existing participants in the market to operate pursuant to previous rules until July 1, 2026, under the condition that they apply for Slovenia license crypto-authorization in time.

 Have any questions?